FactSet Research (FDS) Dividend Report

 Management Team

 FactSet’s leadership has long prioritized consistency and quiet execution over headline-grabbing moves.
-At the helm is CEO Phil Snow, who’s been with the company for more than two decades and stepped into the top role in 2015.
+At the helm is CEO Phil Snow, who has been with the company for more than two decades and stepped into the top role in 2015.
 His style is steady and focused, with an emphasis on refining and expanding the company’s core offerings rather than chasing short-term trends.
 Under his leadership, FactSet has broadened its data platform and tightened client relationships, while still keeping a close eye on operational discipline.

 Valuation and Stock Performance